How to Grow Sweet Potatoes in Melbourne 54

 Some nurseries also sell sweet potato plants in spring and summer.

 Sweet potatoes are a subtropical plant.
 They need full sun to enable good yields in Melbourne gardens.
 Limiting their access to sunlight may limit the size of the tubers developed by the plant.
+Growing them in a warm microclimate will give best results.
 Dig plenty of compost and organic matter into the soil.
 Plant the young plants about a metre apart.
-We’ve had best results by planting young plants into the garden in mid-late November.
+I’ve had best results by planting young plants into the garden in mid-late November.
 Be prepared for them to take over a space of several square metres of garden per plant.

-We haven’t tried, but you can train sweet potatoes up a trellis.
+I haven’t tried, but you can train sweet potatoes up a trellis (more on trellis options here).
 However, it apparently reduces the size of the tuber that develops.
-We have grown sweet potatoes in a “Three Sisters” companion planting garden.
+I have grown sweet potatoes in a “Three Sisters” companion planting garden.
 The sweet potatoes were a less rampant option to grow in place of pumpkin (squash in the original three-sisters).
-We found that once harvested, the sweetcorn plants died back and enabled the light to penetrate down to the sweet potatoes.
+I found that once harvested, the sweet corn plants died back and enabled the light to penetrate down to the sweet potatoes.
 This ensured good yields from the sweet potato vines.

 Cant wait to harvest your tubers?